Create and Manage Compute Pools

 -

-The Profile Bundle Requirements panel at the top shows the requirements from your selected Profile Bundle (node count, architecture, CPUs, memory, GPU family, GPU count, GPU memory).
+The Profile Bundle Requirements panel at the top shows the requirements from your selected Profile Bundle (node count, architecture, CPUs, memory, GPU variant, GPU count, GPU memory).

 -

-(Optional) If Compute Config resources exist in your Project, a gear icon appears in the top-right.
+(Optional) If Compute Config resources exist in your Project, or are shared with it from a higher scope, a gear icon appears in the top-right.
 Select the gear icon to open the Advanced settings drawer.

 -